 “How did I do it” you might ask, I just grabbed it as if it was a normal tree, to hold myself… how can I be that silly?

 Don’t do that.

-It still hurts like hell as I am typing this, one week later.
+It still hurts as hell as I am typing this, one week later.

-The green mountains embracing the reddish canyon we were walking.
+The green mountains embraced the reddish canyon we were walking.

-When we took our bike and rode halfway towards Santiago, we could appreciate even more the spectacular rocky landscape.
+When we took our bike and rode halfway toward Santiago, we could appreciate even more the spectacular rocky landscape.